overmindtech/approval-action/README.md

 Automatically approve or block PRs based on Overmind's risk analysis and change signals.

-## Why We're Building This

-Multiple customers have asked for automated approval workflows based on Overmind's analysis.
-They want to:

-- **Auto-approve low-risk changes** without manual review bottlenecks
-- **Auto-block high-risk changes** to prevent accidental deployments
-- **Reduce review fatigue** by only escalating changes that need human judgment
-- **Enforce organizational policies** through automated guardrails

-This GitHub Action makes Overmind's analysis actionable by letting teams codify their approval criteria and automate safe deployment decisions.

 ## What This Action Does

 The action parses the Overmind markdown comment that already appears in PRs and makes approval/blocking decisions based on configurable thresholds.